- PhD, University of Michigan; MA, University of Saskatchewan; BA, University of Saskatchewan

-- Dr. Ronald Fisher is a professor of International Relations in the division of International Peace and Conflict Resolution.
+- Dr. Ronald Fisher is a Professor Emeritus of International Relations in the International Peace and Conflict Resolution Program.
 He was the founding coordinator of the Applied Social Psychology Graduate Program at the University of Saskatchewan, Canada, and has taught at a number of universities in Canada, the United States, and Europe in peace studies and conflict resolution.

 Dr. Fisher's primary research interests focus on interactive conflict resolution, which involves informal, third party interventions in protracted and violent ethno-political conflict.
 He has worked on the longstanding dispute in Cyprus and similar conflicts in other parts of the world.

 - "Interactive Conflict Resolution: Addressing the Essence of Ethnopolitical Conflict and Peacebuilding," In J. Senehi, I.M.
 Scott, S. Byrne and T. Matyok (eds.), Routledge Handbook of Peacebuilding and Ethnic Conflict.
 London, UK: Routledge, pp. 118-130, 2023.